 This chicken Caprese quinoa bake is a good one to carry over into those busy fall evenings, too.
 It takes some time to bake but it’s nearly all hands-off, giving you lots of time to do whatever else you need to do.
 It’s a take on my green chile chicken quinoa casserole; it uses the same technique and cooking method but brings different flavors to the table.

-You basically just stir everything together in a baking dish (I used this one from Chrissy Teigen’s line at Target – I love it!), cover, and bake.
+You basically just stir everything together in a baking dish (I use this one from Chrissy Teigen’s line at Target – I love it!), cover, and bake.
 That’s really all there is to it.
 It couldn’t be easier.
-Once it’s done baking, you’ll add on fresh mozzarella cheese and roma tomatoes and return it to the oven just long enough to melt the cheese.
+Once it’s done baking, you’ll add fresh mozzarella cheese and Roma tomatoes and return it to the oven just long enough to melt the cheese.
 Before serving, top it with fresh basil and balsamic reduction.

 Tip: Level up with homemade balsamic reduction!
 But I don’t judge – I have a bottle of store-bought balsamic glaze in my fridge as we speak.